acushner-xaxis/misty_py/ideas.md

 ##### notes/issues:
 - BUG: `DisplayOnScreen` in `take_picture` does not work well - just a fuzzy blurry screen image
-- BUG: recording audio is hit or miss
+- BUG: recording audio works and then it doesn't. no errors as to why
-    - sometimes it works, sometimes it doesn't
-    - keyphrase recog does NOT seem to be affected by this (i.e., her mic will still pick that up)
+    - really annoying trying to have interactions with people when you can't record them
 - BUG: if you upload audio to something like `path/audio.wav`, only `path` remains after reboot
     - example:
     - upload `path/audio.wav`